 That said, there is some Russian flower-giving etiquette to note.
 As in the rest of Europe, odd numbers are best, except for funerals and sympathy arrangements.
 When sending flowers to celebrate the birth of a baby, make sure they don’t arrive until after the baby is born – sending them before is considered bad luck.

-In much of the Arab world, funeral flowers aren’t really a thing.
+In much of the Arab world, sympathy flowers aren’t really a thing.
 And ladies – if you want to send thank-you flowers to a male host or colleague, it’s a good rule of thumb to send them in his wife’s name.

 Keep in mind that flowers are not considered an appropriate gift in Egypt.
 Ouch…